waqaarkhan92/Oblicore/BUILD_ORDER_AND_IMPLEMENTATION_PROMPTS.md

    - Verify: Backup created successfully
    - If fails: STOP and ask user for help

+4. **Verify Migration Order:**
+   - Check: Tables will be created in correct order (parent before child)
+   - Verify: Database Schema Section 1.6 table creation order is followed
+   - If wrong order: STOP and fix order

 DO NOT PROCEED until all validations pass.
 ```

 **Implementation Prompt:**
 ```
-Create core tables (companies, users, sites, modules):
+Create core tables (companies, users, sites, modules) in migration file:
 - Follow EXACT schema from EP_Compliance_Database_Schema.md
 - DO NOT simplify or skip any columns
 - DO NOT skip any constraints
 - DO NOT skip any indexes
 - Create tables in exact order specified in Database Schema Section 1.6
+- **CRITICAL:** Create parent tables BEFORE child tables (companies before sites/users)

 After creating each table:
 1. Verify table exists: SELECT * FROM information_schema.tables WHERE table_name = 'companies';
 2. Verify columns match schema: SELECT column_name, data_type FROM information_schema.columns WHERE table_name = 'companies';
 3. Verify constraints exist: SELECT constraint_name FROM information_schema.table_constraints WHERE table_name = 'companies';
+4. **CRITICAL:** Verify foreign keys are created (if table has foreign keys):
+   SELECT constraint_name FROM information_schema.table_constraints
+   WHERE table_name = 'companies' AND constraint_type = 'FOREIGN KEY';
-4. If ANY verification fails: STOP and report error to user
+5. If ANY verification fails: STOP and report error to user

-DO NOT proceed to next table until current table is fully verified.
+DO NOT proceed to next table until current table is fully verified AND all foreign keys are created.
 ```

 **Implementation Prompt:**